 What's so royal about the Royal Borough of Greenwich?
-Discover the borough's many connections to the monarchy on this regal day out.
+Discover the historic area's many connections to the monarchy and enjoy a royal day out in London.

-Greenwich has had royal connections since the 9th century, but the Tudors made it a preeminent royal residence.
+Greenwich has had royal connections since the 9th century, but it was the Tudors who really put Greenwich Palace on the map.

-Royal patronage has continued since that time.
-King George VI officially opened the National Maritime Museum in 1937, and Prince Phillip remains a patron to this day.
+Royal patronage continues to this day: King George VI officially opened the National Maritime Museum in 1937, and Prince Philip remains a patron.
+The Prince Philip Maritime Collections Centre is named in his honour.

 Queen Elizabeth II also cut the ribbon for Cutty Sark in 1957 and again in 2012, after it was restored following a fire.